- Do not dial a leading ‘0’ in the international call sequence – it is only used in Indonesia for domestic long distance calls.

 Calling to a VoIP phone registered in Indonesia with the user roaming outside of Indonesia: dial the regular call sequence to an Indonesian VoIP phone.

-Calling to a VoIP phone user currently roaming in Indonesia with a phone that is registered outside of Indonesia: call the country where the VoIP phone is registered.
+Calling to a VoIP phone user currently roaming in Indonesia with a phone that is registered outside of Indonesia: dial the country where the VoIP phone is registered.

-Indonesia does not have a country-speicifc satellite phone system.
+Indonesia does not have a country-specific satellite phone system.